-Our service project starts with a steep 5.5 mile backpack up the Monarch Lake Trail.
-The trail receives use from hikers accessing the high mountain lakes under the sharp ridgeline views of the 12,000' Indian Peaks.
+Our service project starts with a steep 3.5 mile backpack up the Monarch Lake Trail.
+The trail is regularly used by hikers to reach the high mountain lakes under the sharp ridgeline views of the 12,000' Indian Peaks.
 On our day off we may hike up to picturesque Crater Lake, Pawnee Lake and Pawnee Pass on the Continental Divide.
 Our host wilderness rangers with the Arapaho-Roosevelt National Forest, Sulphur Ranger District will provide pack support to carry group food, kitchen and tool, and will camp with volunteers to supervise the project.
 Our work will be to establish a higher grade water crossing on the Cascade Creek Trail.
 The Cascade Creek trail, leading to Crater Lake is the busiest wilderness trail in the Sulphur Ranger District.
-The Crater Lake Backcountry zone is the most popular backcountry site in the Indian Peaks Wilderness.
-Yet, a single section of this trail to Crater Lake, is the most treacherous and poorly maintained stream crossing in the Indian Peaks.
 This project will involve a lot of very heavy rockwork utilizing rock bars, nets, and brawn to establish a safe, long term rock ford that will withstand the seasonal high water runoff coming from the high peaks of the Indian Peaks.

 This project is rated as a strenuous project.